Teen Library Assistant, since February 2014

 I worked my way up to Library Assistant, starting as a Page at the St. Matthews Library, which means I mainly shelved items and helped patrons locate them.

 I was quickly promoted to Clerk at the Shawnee Library, where my responsibilities expanded to providing many more services to patrons, including checking in and out materials, making weekly event schedules, and regular maintenance of the collection.
-After working in that position for about a year, I was promoted to my current position.
-I've worked at both the Shawnee and Newburg branches as a Teen Library Assistant. |
+After working in that position for about a year, I was promoted to Teen Library Assistant.
+I've worked at both the Shawnee and Newburg branches in that position.
+In 2024, I transitioned to a Reference Library Assistant at the Crescent Hill Library, where I'm doing a lot of the same things I've always done but now with a focus on our adult patrons. |

 Teen Services

 I'm regarded as "the person to ask" at LFPL when it comes to video games, anime, and other geek culture-related things.
 In Summer 2019, I developed an Anime 101 training for LFPL staff, and presented it to all of Teen Services.
 Subsequently, it's now a training I give to any new Teen Services staff members.
 The slides for the training can be viewed here.
+In 2021, I presented this training at the Kentucky Youth & Children's Conference.
+A recording of that presentation can be viewed here.

 |